 What do YOU think about sleep?
 What’s your strategy do you have on having more and better sleep?

 You know, we are called to do wonderful things in this life.
 We’re here to live a full, purposeful life, to create, serve and contribute to the society.
-How do you think can changing this little habit called “sleep” make you a better, well-rested, productive mamapreneur?
+How do you think changing this little habit called “sleep” make you a better, well-rested, productive mamapreneur?

 I hope this article inspires you to make a small change in your habits and get some more sleep!